ONSdigital/sdg_data_updates/README.md

 SDGupdater is a package used by indicator update scripts.

+Template files for R automations can be found in the template folder (currently in template branch)

 ### To do ###
 Manage dependencies using packrat (all required packages are stored locally).